Transcripts

 the bee is moving forward.
 We already have a

-really cool animation, but we can kick it up a notch with the help of performing.
-To activate performing mode, tap on the record button here.
-And as you can see,
+really nice animation, but we can kick it up a notch with the help of performing.
+To activate performing mode, tap on the perform

 it up and down a couple of times until we reach

 the end of the animation.
-As you can see, now the bee
+And as you can see, Procreate Dreams

-flying bee animation scene.
-And now that you have these different animation
+for the flying bee.
+Now that we have these different animation

 techniques down, feel free to customize